-Vitamin D is an essential nutrient that many people are slight short on, especially in winter time.
-A small vitamin D shortage does not have immediate bad effects, but in the long run it means you are slightly less healthy and have a slightly larger chance to get various diseases.
-Since vitamin D supplements are likely to have a small benefit, are extremely unlikely to cause harm and are cheap, everyone should just take them.
+Vitamin D is an essential nutrient that many people are slightly short on, especially in winter time.
+A small vitamin D shortage does not have immediate bad effects, but in the long run have a slightly larger chance to get various diseases.
+Since vitamin D supplements are likely to have a benefit, are extremely unlikely to cause harm and are cheap, it would be best if everyone would take them.

 It doesn’t matter whether you take vitamin D2 or D31.
 The officially recommended daily dose is 15 μg/day, but

 In 2011, The Endocrine Society [stated that] at least [37.5-50 μg/day] of supplemental vitamin D might be required in adults

 It is known that up to 100 μg/day is safe to take1, so taking a supplement of 25 or 50 μg/day is a good idea.